ietf-tools/bibxml-service/docs/ref/glossary.rst

        (Relaton or BibXML).

    indexing
-       The process of retrieving bibliographic data from a :term:`dataset` and storing them in the database as :class:`main.models.RefData` instances.
+       The process of retrieving bibliographic data from an :term:`indexable source` and storing them in the database as :class:`main.models.RefData` instances.

        Involves cloning repositories and reading files therein.

+       See :mod:`management`.

    legacy dataset
-       A set of manually crafted XML files that [used to be] provided by xml2rfc tools web server.
+       Sometimes used to refer to a set of manually crafted XML files that [used to be] provided by xml2rfc tools web server.

    legacy path
    xml2rfc-style path
        A path that used to be handled by xml2rfc tools web server.
        (Normally points to an XML file.)

+       See :doc:`/topics/xml2rfc-compat`.